protoblock/protoblock.github.io/test.md

 *Protoblock is 100% free.
 Protoblock users may remain anonymous.
 Protoblock is a self-fulfilling prophecy.*

 **There is no free lunch - you already paid with 20+ years acquiring Fantasy Football Skill!**

-* Protoblock DOES requires individual action,responsibility, and attention.
+* Protoblock DOES requires individual action, responsibility, and attention.
 * Protoblock DOES requires community and consensus.
 * Protoblock DOES requires early-adopters to trust the process before its obvious, while climbing a steep learning curve, with potential rewards of fantasy fame and fortune at the end.

 **We WON’T ask for money, we WON’T ask for your name, we WON’T ask for your email address.
 We WILL pay you for your attention to football.
 We WILL provide Windows and Mac Fantasy Desktop Wallet Software with schedules, player info, projections, and results, as well as Android and iOS companion Apps.
 We are the decentralized Protoblock developers!**

+---

 #### Who’s in?
 Welcome to the first decentralized fantasy football community.
 Its currently week 9 of 2018 NFL Season.
 There are 7 weeks left and there will be around 22,000 PPR points scored through week 16.
 This means that 2,200,000 Fantasybit coins up for grabs, valued at around $200,000! *(will explain below, but first let’s get you some coins!)*